bob-g4bby/Bob-Edwards--Forth-Stuff/Nascom/README.md

  recursion.fth - Adds the ability for a forth word to call itself until some limit is met

- spell.fth - e.g. SPELL <wordname> -- Decompile a word in the dictionary for debug purposes
+ spell.fth - e.g. SPELL 'wordname' -- Decompile a word in the dictionary for debug purposes

  throw-catch.fth - an error management system that works a bit like the 'back button' in a web browser.
 Automatically cleans up the stacks and returns with a non-zero error code.
 Zero error code means 'no error'